Brand Names: Erbitux

 Side effects may occur when this medicine is injected into your vein.
 Tell your caregiver right away if you feel dizzy, feverish, itchy, or short of breath during the infusion.

-Cetuximab can have long lasting effects on your body.
-You may need frequent medical tests for a short time after you stop using this medicine.
+Cetuximab can have long-lasting effects on your body.
+You may need frequent medical tests for at least 8 weeks after your last dose.

 What should I discuss with my healthcare provider before I receive cetuximab (Erbitux)?